-As an final example, we want to calibrate contingent convertibles as an application of the developed theory.
+As a final example, we want to calibrate contingent convertibles as an application of the developed theory and to illustrate another benefit of pathwise sensitivities.
 These are debt instruments, which convert debt into equity upon a trigger event.
 Contingent convertibles made their entry in the financial world in December 2009.
 Llodys banking group offered them, by giving their holders the possibility to swap their bonds into this new one.
 In early February 2011, Credit Suisse managed to attract \$ 2 bn in new capital by this new asset class.
 In \cite{spiegeleer} an in-depth analysis of pricing and structuring of these CoCos is given.
 Spiegeleer and Schoutens show, that a CoCo-Bond can be priced by a Corporate Bond, a knock-in forward and several binary down-in options.
-We will compare the usage of the standard Monte Carlo, the one-step survival with numerical differentiation and the one-step survival with pathwise sensitivities for the calibration process.
+We will compare the usage of the standard Monte Carlo, the one-step survival with numerical differentiation and the one-step survival with pathwise sensitivities for calibrating model parameters of a CoCo-Bond.